Code-Institute-Submissions/simon-6/README.md

     + Triggered as soon as the code evaluates the user input to be unequal to the Simon sequence.
     + Displays the score acheived within the active game session.
     + The page is reloaded whichever way the modal is closed by the user.
++ Level up
+    + The duration for each colour flash is a variable that  will

 ### Features Left to Implement <a name="future_feat"></a>
 + The opportunity for a user to create a username against which their highscores can be saved